 A marijuana charge can be fought in court on the following criteria.

 The Meaning of “Possession”

 A marijuana charge can be fought in court in various ways.
 As established by the Court of Criminal Appeals’ ruling in Texas V. Molina, the legal standard for marijuana possession requires that the suspect both possess the drug, and be aware that the drug is in their possession at the time of arrest.

 In other words, if you truly did not know that marijuana was in your possession at the time of your arrest, you cannot truly be guilty of marijuana possession!

 Punishments for marijuana possession charges largely depend on the amount and the presumed intent behind that amount.

 However, under Texas law, the quantity of marijuana entered into evidence must be a “usable amount.”
-If the police never removed stems, seeds, or any other useless debris, your lawyer can request that these things be removed and have the marijuana re-weighed.
-Depending on the new weight, your charges can either be lessened (for example, going down from 2 to 1.5 ounces) or dropped altogether (if removing the stems and seeds leaves you with little to no usable marijuana).
+If the police never removed stems, seeds or any other useless debris, your lawyer can request that these things be removed and have the marijuana re-weighed.
+Depending on the new weight, your charges can either be lessened (ex.
+Going down from 2 ounces to 1.5) or dropped altogether (if removing the stems and seeds leaves you with little to no usable marijuana).

 The same way citizens are supposed to obey the law, the police are held to a certain set of standards for doing their job legally.

 Under the Fourth Amendment to the constitution, all American citizens are protected against “unreasonable search and seizure.”
 While the definition of “unreasonable” is rooted primarily in case law, police can be held to some consistent standards in court.